 Retirement

-This is a situation in which someone leaves their employment because of old age or, more likely, exhaustion and a desire for rest.
+In this situation, someone leaves their employment because of old age or, more likely, exhaustion and a desire for rest.
 Retirement may come early for some, while others may choose to work until the designated retirement age.
 This suggests that a person may quit the work to rest or pursue other interests that may not require as much attention as the current employment does.

 What is the process involved in Voluntary Resignation?

 Voluntary resignation by an employee often begins with a verbal or written announcement to their supervisor about their intention to resign.
-Additionally, there may be an impression of job abandonment sometimes when an employee cannot report working for three consecutive days without telling a supervisor.
+Additionally, there may be an impression of job abandonment when an employee cannot report working for three consecutive days without telling a supervisor.

 When an employee submits their resignation notice, their supervisor should immediately forward it to human resources, along with the person’s expected end date and reason for departing.